Pigensworth/Ender-3-or-3-pro-Klipper-printer.cfg/README.md

 ![image](https://github.com/Pigensworth/Ender-3-or-3-pro-Klipper-printer.cfg/assets/136399546/16c26fe0-550d-4519-a990-4565728e6357)

 # Screen
-If you want my screen layout customization, then copy everything from the 'Screen' file and paste it at the end of the 'customized' file.
+If you want my screen layout customization, then copy everything from the 'Screen' file and paste it at the end of the 'customized.cfg' file.